driftingtides/hyvr/DEVELOPERS_GUIDE.md

 `Resolves #<issue number>`.
 In case you do this, put this statement on the last line of the commit message.

-After fixing the issue, you can merge the branch into `develop` or create a pull request.
-Therefore you have to change into the `develop` branch
+After fixing the issue, add a short description of your changes to `docs/changelog.rst` for the next commit and add your name to the contributors list for this release.

-again:
+Then you can merge the branch into `develop` or create a pull request.
+Therefore you have to change into the `develop` branch again:
 ```
 git checkout develop
 git merge <type>/<short issue title>